johnwesleyquintero/wesai-np/README.md

 - **Full Data Portability:** Export your entire notepad—including all notes, folders, and templates—to a single JSON file for backup.
 Import a backup file to restore your data.
 - **Note Templates:** Create and save reusable templates for frequently created documents.
 - **Version History:** Automatically saves previous versions of your notes, allowing you to preview or restore them at any time.
+- **In-App Help Center:** A dedicated modal for FAQs and a running changelog to keep users informed.
 - **Light and Dark Themes:** Choose between a light or dark interface for optimal viewing comfort.
 - **Responsive Design:** A seamless experience across desktop, tablet, and mobile devices.